-Welcome to part 2 of our lights-out manufacturing series.
-In (Part 1) we briefly discussed what lights-out manufacturing meant and then introduced you to the key benefits of such an approach.
-Those key benefits being reduced costs and increased plant efficiency.
-Today we want to look a bit deeper into the nuances of lights-out manufacturing and look more closely at some specific benefits that ultimately result in the over-arching cost saving and its improved efficiency goals.
-In case you missed our last blog entry, you can find it here (Part 1, Lights-out manufacturing).
-Now without further ado, let’s get into it!
+In Part 1 of our lights-out manufacturing series, we briefly discussed what lights-out manufacturing is and introduced you to the key benefits of such an approach.
+Today we want to look a bit deeper into the nuances of lights-out manufacturing processes and look more closely at some specific benefits that ultimately result in the over-arching cost saving and its improved efficiency goals.

-In a lights-out production facility, robots and computers run the show.
-There is little to no need for low-skilled labor and as a result, many of the costs and challenges that go along with one are gone.
-Having the ability to turn off the lights while production activities continue, is only the tip of the iceberg when it comes to the ultimate driving force behind the goal of a fully lights out facility.
-Below you will find our list of some of the additional benefits associated with a fully automated manufacturing operation.
+In a lights-out factory, robots and computers run the show.
+There is little to no need for low-skilled labor and, as a result, many of the resulting labor costs and challenges are gone.
+Having the ability to turn off the lights while production activities continue is only the tip of the iceberg when it comes to the ultimate driving force behind the goal of a fully lights-out facility.
+Below are several additional benefits associated with a fully automated manufacturing operation.

 Decreased labor expenses.

 While it goes without saying that having fewer workers results in lower wage expenses, but it also means lower costs in terms of employee training, time off, and providing employee benefits and workplace amenities.

 Machine workers are more consistent in their production than human workers, simple as that.
 This in turn reduces the need for quality control, further expanding on the benefit.

 With robots in charge of production, factories are able to cut back on air conditioning, lighting and ventilation expenses.
 While small in itself, expenses like keeping a soda machine in the break room or a radio on in the sitting room can add up over time.